robertberry-zz/london-universities-jobs/README.markdown

 * Roehampton - the listings are PDFs, so it's difficult to extract any information except the title.
 (This is better than nothing, however - I will go back and add it.)
 * UCL - its robots.txt says to disallow computer programs from reading the site
+* Westminster - the links on its job site use JavaScript to build a form rather than having actual links to urls.
+Mechanize doesn't have a JavaScript engine so I would have to write messy code to get this to work.

 ## License